rethinkdb/rethinkdb-rs/0-about-rethinkdb/technical-comparison-tables.md

 *   the [`mongodump`](http://docs.mongodb.org/manual/administration/backups/#database-dump-with-mongodump) utility can perform a live backup of data.
 *   [disk/block level snapshots](http://docs.mongodb.org/manual/administration/backups/#backup-with-journaling) can be used to backup a MongoDB instance when journaling is enabled.
 When [journaling is disabled](http://docs.mongodb.org/manual/administration/backups/#backup-without-journaling), snapshots are possible after flushing all writes to disk and locking the database.

-RethinkDB [doesn't have yet a dedicated backup tool]( https://github.com/rethinkdb/rethinkdb/issues/89).
-As a workaround, data from RethinkDB can be backed up by [setting up a backup datacenter](/docs/backup/).
+RethinkDB provides `rethinkdb dump` -- [a dedicated live backup tool](http://www.rethinkdb.com/docs/backup/).

 <div class="comparison-section"><a name="scaling" class="comparison-anchor"></a></div>
 # Scaling #